 Additionally, for 2016 and 2017, your business may be able to claim 50% bonus depreciation for qualified costs in excess of what you expense under Sec.
 179. Bonus depreciation is scheduled to be reduced to 40% in 2018 and 30% in 2019 before it expires on December 31, 2019.

 - Improve your premises.
 Traditionally, businesses must recover the cost of building improvements straight-line over 39 years.
 But the recovery period has been reduced to 15 years for qualified leasehold improvements, qualified restaurant buildings and improvements, and qualified retail improvements.
 This tax break was reinstated and made permanent by the PATH Act.

-If you qualify and your premises need remodellings such as new machinery, better business electricity suppliers and bigger workspace, you can recoup the costs much faster than you could without this special provision.
+If you qualify, you can recoup the costs much faster than you could without this special provision.
 Keep in mind that some of these expenses might be eligible for bonus depreciation.

 - Ramp up research activities.
 After years of uncertainty, the research credit has been made permanent under the PATH Act.
 For qualified research expenses, the credit is generally equal to 20% of expenses over a base amount that’s essentially determined using a historical average of research expenses as a percentage of revenues.
 There’s also an alternative computation for companies that haven’t increased their research expenses substantially over their historical base amounts.

 Research activities must meet these criteria to be considered “qualified”:

 - The purpose must be to create new (or improve existing) functionality, performance, reliability or quality of a product, process, technique, invention, formula or computer software that will be sold or used in your trade or business.

 - There must be an intention to eliminate uncertainty.